agx/feedbackd/doc/feedback-themes.rst

 are described in the ``Sound theme spec`` at https://freedesktop.org/wiki/Specifications/sound-theme-spec/

 - `event-name`: The sound event name to use.
+- `media-role`: The media role to set played audio stream.
+Defaults to `event`.

 VibraRumble feedback
 ~~~~~~~~~~~~~~~~~~~~